VinnieRossi/katacoda-scenarios/rhoar-getting-started-spring/01-review-the-initial-project.md

 ![Local Web Browser Tab](../../assets/middleware/rhoar-getting-started-spring/web-page.png)

-As you can probably guess by now the application we are building is a Fruit repository where we create, read, update and delete different kinds of fruits.
+As you can probably guess by now the application we are building is a Fruit repository where we perform various operations on different kinds of fruits.

 >**NOTE:** None of the buttons work at this stage since we haven't implemented services for them yet.